gamma-opt/spro-notes/course/content/chapter_3/1-chance_constraints.md

 However, once a scenario representation is available, as it is typically the case in stochastic programming settings, convexity becomes a given, provided that the original problem is convex.

-This more general setting enables the consideration of much more sophisticated settings when it comes to modelling the uncertainty, including the incorporation of stages.
+This more general setting enables the consideration of much more sophisticated settings when it comes to modelling uncertainty, including the incorporation of stages.
 However, one key disadvantage is that these scenario-based chance constraint formulations require the employment of additional binary variables.

 Let us start posing our standard formulation for a two-stage stochastic programming model with recourse in its deterministic equivalent form: